Heartburn

 How can I prevent heartburn?

 In many cases, heartburn can be prevented by changing your lifestyle, such as adjusting your diet or quitting smoking.
-If your symptoms are particularly disruptive to your lifestyle, speak to your doctor about available treatments.
+If your symptoms are particularly disruptive to your daily life, consult your doctor about available treatment options.

 It may be a good idea to record your bouts of heartburn in a diary.
 Keeping a record of your symptoms can be valuable to both yourself and your doctor in determining possible acid reflux triggers.
 You should include the following: